-A person may cease to be a partner in accordance with the agreement or in the absence of agreement, by giving 30 days notice to the other partners.
-Notice is required to be given to ROC when a person becomes or ceases to be a partner or for any change in partners.
+A person may cease to be a partner in accordance with the agreement or in the absence of an LLP agreement, by giving 30 days notice to the other partners.
+Moreover, notice is also required to be given to ROC when a person becomes or ceases to be a partner or for any change in partners.

 8. Whether the Registrar has any power to call for information from LLPs?

-Registrar would have power to obtain such information which he may consider necessary for the purposes of carrying out the provisions of the Act, from any designated partner, partner or employee of the LLP.
-He would also have the power to summon any designated partner, partner or employee of an LLP before him for any such purpose, in case the information has not been furnished to him or in case the Registrar is not satisfied with the information furnished to him.
-Any person who, without lawful excuse, fails to comply with any summons or requisition of the Registrar under this section shall be punishable with fine which shall not be less than two thousand rupees but which may extend to twenty-five thousand rupees.
+Registrar has the power to obtain such information that he considers or may consider necessary for the purposes of carrying out the provisions of the Act, from any designated partner, or employee of the LLP.
+He also has the power to issue summons to any designated partner, or an employee of an LLP before him for any such purpose.
+The power of summoning is relevant especially in cases where the information has not been furnished to him or in case the Registrar is not satisfied with the information furnished to him.
+Any person who fails to comply with any summons or requisition of the Registrar under this section, without any legal justification, shall be punishable with a fine not be less than two thousand rupees but which may extend to twenty-five thousand rupees.

 9. Is there a requirement to file an Annual Return by an LLP?

-Every LLP is required to file Annual Return with ROC.
-A duly authenticated Annual Return in e- Form-11, is to be filed with the Registrar, together with the prescribed fee, within a period of 60 days from the closure of every financial year.
+Every LLP is obligated to file an Annual Return with ROC.
+A duly authenticated Annual Return in e- Form-11 is to be filed with the Registrar, in tandem with the prescribed fee, within a period of 60 days from the closure of every financial year.

 10. How can a person become a partner of an LLP?

-Persons, who subscribed to the “Incorporation Document” at the time of incorporation of LLP shall be partners of LLP.
-Subsequent to incorporation, new partners can be admitted in the LLP as per conditions and requirements of LLP Agreement.
+The partners in an LLP shall be those people who subscribed to the “Incorporation Document” at the time of incorporation of LLP.
+Subsequent to the process of incorporation, there is also an allowance for new partners being admitted in the LLP as per conditions and requirements of the LLP Agreement.